sensu/sensu-docs/content/sensu-go/5.11/installation/platforms.md

 ### Sensu backend

-Sensu backend packages are available for 64-bit Linux.
-See the [backend installation guide][1] for more information.

 | Platform & Version | `amd64` | | | |
 |--------------------|---------|---|---|---|
 | CentOS/RHEL 6      | ✅      |